Skip to main content

 • 🔓 Unlocked - Users can customize this setting (user-controlled)

-• Compliance - Organizational policy requirements
+• Compliance - Organizational policy requires shared credentials

 Team Configuration Example

-Installation Name: "Team Web Search"
+Installation Name: "Team Web Search - Shared Account"

 Template Configuration (Set by Global Admin, Cannot Change):